By Ben Townsend

 Britain has fractured, and it seems that we need this process again.

-The embarrassment of Brexit has been unspeakable (literally – I don’t want to talk about it) and has most probably tarnished the image of our country for many years to come.
+The embarrassment of Brexit has probably tarnished the image of our country for many years to come.
 However, if you took a little sneak peek outside of our stagnating bubble of British politics, you’d see that our friendly neighbourhood hegemon, the European Union, has more issues than just us to contend with.

 Consider, the faltering power of the Euro, the not-so-terrifying but rather sad reasons for widespread national populist support, the polarisation of class and education, the influence of foreign strongmen, and the rise of corruption.
 Apparently, the very core of western values is at jeopardy of being rejected by the people for whom it serves.
 The European Union was once the optimistic coalition of countries that decided to stand together following one of the most tragic human events of all time, but these corrosive issues are tearing its fabric apart at the seams.